-The Loop Farmstead is a working agroecological farm on 4.6 acres in New Martinsville, West Virginia.
+The Loop Farmstead is a working agroecological farm on 4.6 acres in the homestead.
 We grow food, raise animals, and document what we learn for others walking the same path.

 Work with the land, not against it.
 Ask what the land wants to grow.
 Plant for people you will never meet.